 What is an ‘infrastructure charge’?

 In addition to the direct costs associated with a new water supply connection set out above, you will probably also have to pay an infrastructure charge.
-This charge covers the cost of improving your water company’s distribution network to meet general increases in demand from new connections over time.
+This charge covers the cost of any network reinforcement works that are necessary to provide in consequence of the provision of the connection to a water supply or wastewater connection.
+It also covers the costs incurred by the water company in reinforcing its supply network to cope with the additional demand placed upon it by new connections.

 If the premises or development site being connected previously had a connection in the last five years, then an infrastructure charge credit is applied.
 This reduces the number of infrastructure charges due by the number of premises previously connected in the previous five year period.